On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense

+\myparagraph{Pipeline Acceleration.} \method's trusted inference relies on collaborative inference between the \data's TEE and \coord's GPU. \coord needs to wait until the local enclave completes inference on all samples.
+In scenarios with a large number of model parameters, the computing power of TEE will become a bottleneck, causing \coord to be idle for too long.
+Thus we use a block inference pipeline execution to accelerate collaborative inference and improve the system efficiency.
+Trusted inference consists of three operations $o=\{o_{TEE},o_{comm},o_{coo}\}$, which correspond to the TEE computation, the TEE-COO communication, and the \coord computation, respectively.
+During the first model validation, \method evaluates the TEE-COO inference latency $T_o$ of three operations for the determination of the optimal number of blocks $B_*$.
+To avoid complex combinations, we set $o_{comm}$ to a constant~\cite{Jiang0C24}.
+We transform this process into an optimization problem, specifically targeting the minimization of the completion time $\beta^{end}_{O,B}$ for the final operation $O$ of the last block $B$:

-where $b\le |B|, o\le |O|$, $T_o$ denotes the execution time of operation $o$, and $\beta_{o,b}^{end}$ is the completion time of operation $o$ in block $b$.
-The optimization seeks the number of blocks $B_*$ that minimizes the total inference latency without violating memory or concurrency constraints.
-Eq.~\ref{eq:epc} ensures that the size of the block and $f_d^{sm}$ does not exceed the EPC size.
+where $b\le |B|, o\le |O|$.
+Eq.~\ref{eq:epc} ensures that the size of the block and $f_d^{sm}$ does not exceed the Enclave Page Cache (EPC) size.
 Eq.~\ref{eq:order} ensures that each block executes all operations sequentially.
 Eq.~\ref{eq:resource} stipulates that a given resource can be allocated to only one block at any given time.

-\myparagraph{Implementation Considerations.} In practice, \method uses runtime profiling during the initial model validation phase to estimate operation-wise latencies $T_{tee}, T_{comm}, T_{coo}$.
-The communication time $T_{comm}$ is treated as a constant due to its relatively stable behavior across blocks~\cite{Jiang0C24}.
-These statistics are then used to determine the optimal block configuration $B^{*}$ through limited enumeration, avoiding runtime complexity.
+The optimal configuration $B^{*}$ can be determined by a limited number of enumerations.